Albert and Shirley Small Special Collections Library: Political cartoons and caricature

 The collections are rich in the genre of political or editorial cartoons, and include the archives of Richmond editorial cartoonist Ed Seibel, UVA alumnus Bob Gorrell, and Art Wood.
 The Gerald Meeks Collection is a comprehensive collection of examples of American cartoon artists; among its treasures are a large collection of Oscar Cesare originals.
 The papers of Edward Stettinius Jr. include a large number of original editorial cartoons about the founding of the United Nations.
 A complete set of Vanity Fair (UK magazine) caricatures also resides in the library.
 In 2018 the library acquired the papers and original art of editorial cartoonist and fine artist Pat Oliphant.

 Gordon Collection

-The Gordon Collection (also known as the Douglas H. Gordon Collection) comprises some 1200 volumes of French books dating from the sixteenth through the 19th century.
+The Gordon Collection (also known as the Douglas H. Gordon Collection) comprises some 1200 volumes of French books dating from the 16th through the 19th century.
 Over 600 were printed before 1600, and many retain their original bindings.